When packing for your tour in Morocco, it’s worth thinking about both the weather and the local culture.

 In the main cities like Marrakech, Fes and Casablanca, many people dress in Western style, just as you would find in London, New York, or Paris.
 But away from the cities, especially in the countryside, the tradition is that both men and women wear something long (trousers or skirt), and a top which covers arms to the elbows.
 It is worth remembering that you may be cooler and will certainly have better protection from the sun if you cover your legs and arms.
 However, no one will be rude to you if you wear shorts, T-shirts or sleeveless vests.

 If you are travelling in the mountains or the desert, be sure to bring a hat to protect you from the sun, and a warm fleece or pullover and long trousers for the evenings.
-Believe it or not, it can get cold even in the Sahara Desert after dark!
+Believe it or not, except in the high summer from late May to late August, it can get cold even in the Sahara Desert after dark!
+For an idea of the temperatures and weather just before you travel, you can check The Weather Channel app or website.
+This will show all the main cities, and when away from the cities you can search for example for Ait Youl, Suss-Massa-Draa, Morocco, which is in the Dades Valley, and Rissani, Meknes-Tafilalet, Morocco, which is near Merzouga and the Sahara Desert.

 For hiking, lightweight hiking boots or good strong trainers are recommended.
 A windcheater jacket is also useful, as it can be windy or cool in the mountains.
 It’s worth bringing a small rucksack to carry your water, picnic lunch or snacks, and spare pullover.